 Then try to run the game.
-If the game runs, this means that the problem was probably incorrect sound settings in the CONFIG.INI file.
+If the game runs, this means that the problem was probably incorrect sound card settings in the CONFIG.INI file.
+NOTE: Most sound cards provide a mixer program for adjusting relative volumes.
+You may need to run this program and set your volumes before starting the game.
 You'll have to set up your sound card again as described in chapter one.

-If the game still locks up, put your old CONFIG.INI file back by typing: COPY CONFIG.OLD CONFIG.INI [enter] from the IMOON directory.
+If the game still locks up, put your old CONFIG.INI file back by typing: COPY CONFIG.OLD CONFIG.INI [enter] from the \MOON directory.
 Then call our technical support department.